 The inner toes on the fore paws are located high enough to not leave any tracks on snow or soft soil.
 Therefore, the tracks of the wildcat consist of four toes, despite it having five toes in fore paws.

 When the wildcat is angry, it flattens its ears along the head, opens its jaws widely, and snorts loudly.
 It bristles and arches its back, which makes it seem bigger.
 It is a very good way to scare off an intruder.

 When the wildcat walks slowly, it puts its hind paws in the place of the tracks left by the fore paws.
 The step length is 30-50 cm (11.8-19.7 in).

 The step pattern of the wildcat creates an almost straight line.

 In English “wildcat” simply means “a wild cat”.

-As most of predatory cats, the wildcat is solitary.
+Like most predatory cats, the wildcat is solitary.
 In terms of social behaviors, it is similar to the lynx.
 Female territories are larger than male ones.
 The female territories adjoin each other and slightly overlap.
-Males have larger territories – their borders ae distinctly marked and do not overlap.
+Males have larger territories – their borders are distinctly marked and do not overlap.
 One territory of a male wildcat overlaps with several female territories.
 Males and females mate only during the mating season, which is at the turn of February and March.